 - Download our Moving to Portugal Guide (PDF)

 The reasonable cost of living in Portugal continues to attract expats from all over the world.
-Though still not as popular as its Iberian neighbour, the country increasingly appeals to Northern Europeans and Brits.
-Retirees and pensioners looking to invest in houses overseas have taken a particular liking to the affordable property market in Portugal.
+Although still not as popular as its Iberian neighbour, the country increasingly appeals to Northern Europeans and Brits.
+Retirees and pensioners looking to invest in houses overseas have taken a particular liking to Portugal’s affordable property market.

-As is the case in most destinations, the cost of living in major cities such as Lisbon is much higher than in more rural communities.
-In the Mercer Cost of Living Survey for 2024, Lisbon ranked 100th out of 226 expat cities surveyed worldwide.
+As is the case in most destinations, the cost of living in major cities such as Lisbon is significantly higher than in more rural communities.
+While Lisbon remains one of the pricier places to live in Portugal, it is still more affordable than many other Western European capitals.

 For expats who can manage a modest way of life, a single person with a steady job earning a moderate salary can attain a decent standard of living in Portugal.
-Overall, the cost of living in Portugal depends greatly on location and the individual's lifestyle, but generally offers good value to expats and retirees.
+Overall, the cost of living depends greatly on location and lifestyle, but the country generally offers good value to expats and retirees.

 Cost of accommodation in Portugal

-Except for high-end expat resorts and golf homes, such as in the Algarve, property in Portugal is less expensive than the European average.
+Property in Portugal is less expensive than the European average, a major drawcard for expats looking to settle here.
 Unlike most expats elsewhere, many foreigners living in Portugal actually opt to buy property rather than rent.
-Although prices can be high in areas like Lisbon and Porto, renting is also valuable.
+If buying isn’t feasible, though, renting is possible, although prices can be high in areas like Lisbon and Porto.

 Cost of transport in Portugal

-Expats should note that car and petrol costs are considerably higher than in many other parts of Portuguese life.
+The cost of buying, maintaining and fuelling a car is high in Portugal.
 Some expats find themselves paying thousands of euros for a rust bucket on its last legs.
-Alternatively, public transport is typically cheap and efficient.

 Cost of groceries in Portugal

-The cost of food in Portugal is much cheaper than in other Western European countries.
-Thanks to its vast coastline, Portugal enjoys abundant and affordable seafood.
-Several regions in Portugal also make and distribute wine, locally and internationally, making it highly affordable.
-Meat products are slightly pricier, however, as are poultry and eggs.
+The cost of food in Portugal is much more affordable than in other Western European countries.
+Thanks to its vast coastline, Portugal enjoys abundant seafood.
+Several regions in Portugal also make and distribute wine both locally and internationally, with local prices being friendly on the pocket.

 Cost of entertainment and eating out in Portugal

 Eating out and entertainment in Portugal can be considered relatively affordable compared to many other Western European countries.
-You can expect to find a meal at a local restaurant for a reasonable price, while dining at a more upscale restaurant can still be affordable but with higher prices.
+You can expect to find a meal at a local restaurant for a reasonable price.
+Dining at a more upscale restaurant is more expensive but still not too bad.

-Entertainment options in Portugal are diverse and range from cultural experiences like visiting museums and historical sites to outdoor activities like exploring the beaches and hiking trails.
+Entertainment options in Portugal are diverse, ranging from cultural experiences like visiting museums and historical sites to outdoor activities like exploring the beaches and hiking trails.
 There are also more traditional forms of entertainment, such as going to the cinema or visiting a bar or nightclub.
+These outings tend to be on the pricier side.

 Cost of education in Portugal